pietergreyling/programming_notes_zksync/README.md

   Note that some ERC20 tokens may have additional functions or requirements, so make sure to read the token contract's documentation and test your smart contract thoroughly.

-### Requirements

-- Create a ERC-20 token that can be minted.
-  - Pre-mint some tokens in the constructor.

-## The Number Guessing Smart Contract

-### Requirements

-- Create a smart contract that stores a secret number.
-  - To play, players must guess the secret number.
-  - To guess, players have to pay in ETH, say, 0.001 ETH.
-  - If players guess the number, they get 80% of the contract value plus 100 ERC20 tokens.
-  - If players don’t guess the correct number, the ETH value is added to the contract.
-  - The deploying account should own the contract.
-  - Only the owner can change the secret number
-  - The contract should emit events whenever:
-    - there is a winner
-    - the user loses

 ## The dApp Frontend Application

 ### Requirements